Search results for:

 Let's go for something a bit more involved with the history command.
 Below, we will review what history is currently present on the server and try to get a printout of all of the commands mentioned sudo.
 That way, we know what commands our user is running as the root user.

 To start, we have a display of the current history and a review of the list of the commands that have used sudo.
 Using these lists, we come up with the following command:

 Running command "!13 !!:* > !cat:$" with History Command Event Designators

 Using the command above, which only uses the history's Event Designators and Word Designators.

-While I could have just completely not used the !13 command and simply left the !! command on its own; using the 2 different commands is just to show the flexibility of the Event Designators and Word Designators commands.
+While I could have just completely not used the !
+13 commands and left the !!
+Command on its own; using the 2 different commands shows the flexibility of the Event Designators and Word Designators commands.

 Written by Brianna Flores / March 9, 2020